 - You must have a personal representative appointed to act on behalf of the estate.

-Being able to prove these situations will make the process of filing a wrongful death claim in Columbus easier so you can focus on your family and remaining loved ones.
+Working with our seasoned attorneys to prove these situations will make the process of filing a wrongful death claim in Columbus easier so you can focus on your family and remaining loved ones.
 We will conduct an investigation into the cause of death of your loved one.
-Our wrongful death attorneys will collect all of the evidence necessary so that we can build a solid case against those who are responsible.

 It can be difficult to put a price on a loved one and no amount of money could ever fully replace or bring them back.
 However, receiving compensation could help support you and your family and ease the financial losses and expenses that may follow a tragic passing.
 Damages in a wrongful death suit can include loss of financial support, funeral and death expenses, loss of companionship, and pain and suffering.